neuroscout/neuroscout/docs/cli/index.md

 To build a _neuroscout-cli_ singularity image on your own, modify the template command below:

-    singularity build /my_images/ceuroscout-cli-<version>.simg docker://neuroscout/neuroscout-cli:<version>
+    singularity build /my_images/ceuroscout-cli-<version>.simg docker://neuroscout/neuroscout-cli:version-<version>

-where `<version>` should be replaced with the desired version of neuroscout-cli that you want to download.
+where `<version>` should be replaced with the desired version of neuroscout-cli that you want to download (e.g., `docker://neuroscout/neuroscout-cli:version-0.4.2`).

 ### Manual installation